 The objective of the 3880 maintenance plan is to help the CE repair hardware failures quickly.
-This plan stresses how-to-repair rather than how the machine works.
+This plan stresses how to repair rather than how the machine works.
+For each failure, the how to repair method uses resources, fault isolation procedures, and analysis procedures.